ankit0049/Employee-Payroll-Application/README.md

 - **Exception Handling:** Added `@ExceptionHandler` in `EmployeePayrollException` class to catch and handle the exception gracefully.
 - **Improved REST Responses:** Ensured that users receive meaningful error messages when querying non-existent Employee IDs.

 ---

+## Section-5 UC-1

+- **Adding Remaining Properties to EmployeePayrollDTO and Model**
+- **Created Custom ResponseDTO to not sharing the internal model and confidential detail with the client**

+---

+## Section-5 UC-2
+- **Validation of EmployeeRequest Data on different Field like salary , startDate, gender etc.**
+- **@Valid Annotation and @Pattern for name Field Validation**